 The Care 4 Kids program makes child care affordable for low- to moderate-income families in Connecticut.
 With Care 4 Kids, parents get financial help for the child care they choose.

-Who’s eligible for Care 4 Kids assistance?
+Am I eligible for Care 4 Kids assistance?
+How do I apply?

 Eligibility is based on family income.
 To be eligible, you need to: